ultimate271/notes/sanderson/elantris/elantris02.01.sanderson.md

 Raoden paused.
 Probably best if people don’t know I’m royalty, for now. “‘Sule’ works just fine for me.”

+## Galladon Ends by proclaming to give Raoden the grand tour of Elantris
 Galladon chuckled.
 “The private type, I see.
 Well, let’s go then.
 It’s time for you to get the grand tour.”